-Although this is not mandated, you can invite Jesus Christ into your life right now by praying to God something like the following:
+You can invite Jesus Christ into your life right now.
+Although there is no special prayer required of us, it might help you to pray to God something like the following:

-I am a sinner and that I need Your forgiveness.
-I believe that Christ died in my place to pay the penalty for my sin and that He rose from he dead.
+Dear Lord, I know I am a sinner and that I need Your forgiveness.
+I believe that Christ died in my place to pay the penalty for my sin and that He rose from the dead.
 I accept the offer for Jesus Christ to be my Lord and Savior.
 Thank you for making me Your child.
 Help me to surrender every part of my life as a response to Your love.
+In Jesus' name, amen.

 PROMISES FROM THE WORD OF GOD

 “For 'everyone who calls on the name of the Lord will be saved'.”

 If you just now received Christ by calling upon the name of the Lord in prayer, the following took place: your sins were forgiven (Colossians 1:14); you became an adopted child of God (John 1:12); you were made heir to all of God’s blessings (Romans 8:16-17); you now possess everlasting life (1 John 5:12-13).